 Other troubling shaming incidents have surfaced in the aftermath of McKnight's death.

 A video titled "Skinner Scooter" (skinner is prison slang for child molester), posted by Surrey Creep Catchers on November 16, shows a Facebook live bust of a man on a scooter who has cerebral palsy.
 The man responded to an ad for an escort, stating the escort was 20, but, as is often the case with Creep Catchers, they claimed a decoy later informed the man she was actually a 14-year-old girl.

 In the video, Surrey Creep Catchers president Ryan Laforge and a member of Tri-Cities Creep Catchers accuse the man of wanting to have sex with the teen in a school bathroom.

 "She said she was an escort," the man in the scooter replies, repeatedly asking the Creep Catchers what they're going to do with the footage.

 "You're a creep.
 We're gonna show this to everybody so they know to keep their kids away from you," replies the Tri-Cities Creep Catcher, while Laforge informs the disabled man that people are watching him live.

 The man appears to have difficulty grasping the fact that he was never talking to an escort.

 At one point, Laforge asks him if he has cerebral palsy, which the target confirms.

-"Do you think having a disability is like a cover up for this behavior?"
-Laforge says, noting that his brother has cerebral palsy and "he's no goof." ("Goof" is also prison slang for a child molester.)
+"Do you think having a disability is like a cover up for this behaviour?"
+Laforge says, noting that his brother has cerebral palsy and "He's no goof."
+(Goof is also prison slang for a child molester.)